who0liebo0lie/GNN-Molecular-Tutorial-/README.md

 ---

 ## 💡 Extensions
-- Add RDKit for molecule visualization
+- Add RDKit for molecule visualization ← ✅ Done!
 - Use edge features (e.g. bond type) with `GCNConv`
 - Try GATConv or DimeNet for richer embeddings